George Savile, 1st Marquess of Halifax: Family

 In 1656, he married the Lady Dorothy Spencer, daughter of Henry Spencer, 1st Earl of Sunderland, and his wife Dorothy Sidney ("Sacharissa"), leaving a family including Lady Anne Savile (1663 – c.
 January 1690) and William Savile, 2nd Marquess of Halifax (1665 – 31 August 1700).
 By his marriage with Dorothy Spencer, he was brother-in-law to Lord Sunderland; despite the family tie, the two men were bitter and lifelong political opponents.

-Dorothy died in 1670 and he married again in 1672, Gertrude Pierrepont, daughter of William Pierrepont of Thoresby.
-They had one daughter, Countess of Chesterfield, who seems to have inherited a considerable portion of her father's intellectual abilities.
+Dorothy died in 1670, and Savile married again in 1672, to Gertrude Pierrepont, daughter of William Pierrepont of Thoresby.
+They had one daughter, Lady Elizabeth Savile, who inherited a considerable portion of her father's intellectual abilities.
 Gertrude survived him.

-His eldest son Henry Savile, Lord Elland, having predeceased him in 1687, his second son William succeeded to his peerage.
+His eldest son, Henry Savile, Lord Elland, following four years of negotiations, was married to the daughter of the French Huguenot Esther de la Tour du Pin, marquise de Gouvernet.
+The dowry was £25,000, but Henry soon died.
+It was his second son, William, who succeeded to his peerage.
 On the death of the latter, in August 1700 without male issue, the peerage became extinct, and the baronetcy passed to the Saviles of Lupset, the whole male line of the Savile family ending in the person of Sir George Savile, 8th baronet, in 1784.
 Henry Savile, British envoy at Versailles, who died unmarried in 1687, was a younger brother of the first marquess.
-Halifax has been generally supposed to have been the father of the illegitimate Henry Carey, the poet.
+Halifax was rumoured to have been the father of the illegitimate poet Henry Carey, though this is unconfirmed.

 Legacy

 "Trimmer"

+Halifax left a legacy as an influential orator and writer, noted in his time for his intelligence, integrity, refined manners, and wit.
+His deliberate detachment from the dominant political factions of the period led to frustration among party leaders, but also underscored his independent stance.

+Halifax was sometimes viewed by his contemporaries as indecisive or unreliable.
+However, his political approach was primarily guided by the principle of compromise, which set him apart from both major parties and led to shifts in his alignment over time.
+For example, although he had supported the regency scheme during the reign of Charles II, he opposed it during the Glorious Revolution, a position consistent with his broader political principles.